akcarsten/pyMate/README.md

 The tooling has a focus on the analysis of simultaneous fMRI and e-phys recordings in non-human primates (NHPs) as acquired in the AGLO lab at the MPI for Biological Cybernetics.

+**Disclaimer**: Parts of the code and documentation were created with the help of [ChatGPT 3.5](https://chat.openai.com/), an AI language model.
+Images were generated with [Midjourney](https://www.midjourney.com/home), an AI image generator.

 ## Table of Contents
 - [Main Features](#main-features)
 - [Background](#background)